trislett/ProArt-P16-Fedora-KDE-Plasma/README.md

 sudo swapon /swapfile
 ```

 6. Fix screen flicker.
-The screen will flicker black occassionally which is quite annoying.
-This was difficult to figure out, but it's due to the amdgpu not nvidia.
+The screen will flicker black occasionally, which is quite annoying.
+This was difficult to figure out, but it's due to the amdgpu driver.
+The fix is to disable panel self-refresh.
 The fix is to disable panel self refresh.
 ```
 sudo grubby --update-kernel=ALL --args="amdgpu.dcdebugmask=0x10"
 ```

-7. Remove bloated, unnecessay KDE tools (optional).
-These tools took a surprising amount of RAM.
+7. Remove bloated, unnecessary KDE programs (optional).
+The akonadi integration took a surprising amount of RAM.

 ```
 sudo dnf remove korganizer kmail akregator kaddressbook konversation kf5-akonadi-server mariadb-common
 ```

 8. (Partial fix) HDR error on wake.
-If are using HDR (recommendend), on wake the colors will be become over-saturated.
-As a band-aid fix, the toggle-hdr script turn HDR off and on fixing the color issue.
-If someone has less hacky solution, please share.
+If you are using HDR (recommended), on wake the colors become over-saturated.
+As a band-aid fix, the toggle-hdr script turns HDR off and on, fixing the color issue.
+If someone has a less hacky solution, please share.

 ```
 toggle-hdr
 ```

-9. The nested ASUS Dial is not support.
-I don't really care abou this much.
-But, if it is a must for you check out:
+9. The nested ASUS Dial is not supported.
+I don't really care about this much.
+But, if it is a must for you, check out:

 ```
 https://github.com/asus-linux-drivers/asus-dialpad-driver